hackference/code-of-conduct/code-of-conduct.md

 Exhibitors, sponsors or vendor booths, or similar entities/activities associated with the conference in any way are also subject to the anti-harassment policy.
 In particular and if applicable, any exhibitors at the event should not use sexualized images, activities, or other material.
 No booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for Hackference 2016.
+Excessive swearing and offensive jokes are not appropriate for Hackference 2017.

 If a participant engages in behavior that violates this code of conduct, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 ## Contact Information

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of Hackference 2016 staff or a volunteer.
-Hackference 2016 staff will be pointed out to you at the beginning of the event.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of Hackference 2017 staff or a volunteer.
+Hackference 2017 staff will be pointed out to you at the beginning of the event.

 If the matter is especially urgent, please call or contact any of these individuals:

 - Mike Elsmore at +44 7816961602 or mike@hackference.co.uk
+- Matthew Revelle at hackference@hoopy.io

 An anonymous number will be available closer to the event.

-Hackference 2016 staff and volunteers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Hackference 2017 staff and volunteers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 ## Procedure for Handling Harassment